Ivy League Acceptance Rates 2025: What You're Up Against

 Ivy League acceptance rates are of great interest given that the eight universities—Brown, Columbia, Cornell, Dartmouth, Harvard, Penn, Princeton, and Yale—routinely rank among the best in the world.
 Each year, hundreds of thousands of students with perfect or near-perfect grades and test scores submit their applications hoping to get into one or more of these elite schools.

-The admissions statistics are sobering:
+The admissions statistics for the past couple of years are sobering:

 For the Class of 2028, schools such as Dartmouth and UPenn saw applications surge by as much as ten percent, while other institutions—notably Harvard and Brown saw around a five percent decrease in applications.
 There was a slight uptick in acceptance rates at Harvard and Brown, while those schools with an increase in applications saw a decline in acceptance rates.
 Yale and Dartmouth reported historically low acceptance rates.